libuv/libuv/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you have found an active security vulnerability in `libuv`, please use the libuv-security@googlegroups.com to report it to us.
+If you believe you have found an active security vulnerability in `libuv`, please report it to libuv-security@googlegroups.com.
 Please report all other issues on the github issue tracker.
-We have been forced to terminate the ability to use Github's private vulnerability reporting due to a flood of AI-generate report spam, and a lack of sufficient moderation tools to manage the false reports.
+We have been forced to terminate the ability to use Github's private vulnerability reporting due to a flood of AI-generated report spam, and a lack of sufficient moderation tools to manage the false reports.

 This will allow us to assess the risk and make a fix available before we add a bug report to the GitHub repository and issue a Github security advisory and assign a CVE.